5 Reasons to Hire a Market Research Expert

 An expert can help you refine your selection method, sample structure, and direction for analyzing and interpreting your findings.
 Sample designs can vary widely from simple to complex, depending on the level of precision you require based on your overall research goals.
 The more precision you need, the more complex the sampling becomes.

 Also, a market research expert can help you decide if you require a proportionally representative sample, or a sample that is disproportionate to collect enough data from smaller segments.
-Many samples are selected randomly to protect against biases or other researcher errors.
+Many sample frames are designed to protect against sampling bias or other research targeting and fielding errors.

 Each type of sampling strategy carries with it advantages and disadvantages.
 For example, cluster sampling is quick and easy but could be expensive if the cluster is large and generate greater sampling errors.
 Judgment sampling, on the other hand, might work well for case studies and examples but would be biased.
 Systematic sampling would be more accurate but could be quite expensive if sample members are not coneniently located.